biicode/docs/arduino/howto/arduino-yun.rst

 	Enter board (/o list supported options): yun
 	Using arduino port: COM13

 And that's all.
-Now you can use your yun with biicode.
+Now you can use your Yun with biicode.